-Legend says that after God finished creating the earth, he had a handful of diamonds left.
-He decided to scatter these gems just east of Africa and thought “Here, I create something marvelous.”
-And thus the Seychelles were formed.
-These diamonds turned into sandy white beaches and more hidden treasures.
+“Here, I create something marvellous,” said God and he created Seychelles.
 An archipelago so small that the map has to be zoomed in to find it in the Indian ocean.
 An archipelago which is existential proof that size doesn’t matter if you have a lot to offer.
 Seychelles (pronounced say-SHELL), or the Garden of Eden, as it is also called, is considered the most beautiful group of islands to ever exist.
 Limiting this to just “15 places to visit in Seychelles” was extremely difficult since the whole island is as beautiful as the mythological Garden of Eden.
-Discover the beauty of this island on your Seychelles Holiday!

 With over 850 species of fish and over a hundred kinds shells, the island proves as a home to a number of giant tortoises as well.
 Though humans discovered this island in the early 1600’s, they have been careful and preserved the natural beauty ever since.
-The island is diverse and fantastic and has people of Indian, African, Portugese and Arab descent and also has it’s own pirates and castaways.
+The island is diverse and fantastic and has people of Indian, African, Portuguese and Arab descent and also has its own pirates and castaways.
 Most of the people on the islands speak English, but Creole and other south Indian languages can be heard occasionally.
-Possibly one of the easiest places to relax, Seychelles also offers deep sea diving and hiking.
+Possibly one of the easiest places to relax, Seychelles also offers deep-sea diving and hiking.

 The smallest capital in the world, Victoria mixes up the buzz of a capital city and the laid-back nature of a place to kick-back and relax in.
 The city is so small, that people say that walking around the entire city 3 times takes only an hour.